InventiStudio/portfolio/blog-posts/en/3-zapytajcoacha.md

 Major part of all three applications is the **custom booking system**.
 User is presented with a simple form, where she can book an online meeting.

-We've used great 3rd party library for **datepicker** component - [vuejs-datepicker](https://github.com/charliekassel/vuejs-datepicker).
+We've used great a 3rd party library for **datepicker** component - [vuejs-datepicker](https://github.com/charliekassel/vuejs-datepicker).
 It supports a variety of languages, which was a crucial requirement, as the website's default language is polish.

 ```pug
 .small-12.medium-3.columns